 An adult Mediterranean Gull and a Rock Pipit were seen at New Passage today.
 The Black Redstart, a Stonechat and 160 Turnstones were present at Severn Beach.
 The usual female Merlin, a Bar-tailed Godwit, 300 Dunlin and 250 Lapwings remained on Northwick Warth.

 The usual assortment of birds were seen today.
-A female Merlin, Bar-tailed Godwit, 500 Dunlin, 500 Lapwings and 50 Common Redshanks were present on Northwick Warth.
-A peregrine and 2 Ravens were seen at Aust Warth.
+A female Merlin, Bar-tailed Godwit, 500 Dunlin, 500 Lapwings and 50 Redshank were present on Northwick Warth.
+A Pregrine and 2 Ravens were seen at Aust Warth.
 The Black Redstart and a Stonechat were still present in Severn Beach.

-A Bar-tailed Godwit remained on Northwick Warth with 250 Dunlin, 500 Lapwings, 60 Turnstones and 30 Common Redshanks.
+A Bar-tailed Godwit remained on Northwick Warth with 250 Dunlin, 500 Lapwings, 60 Turnstones and 30 Redshank.
 The Black Redstart was faithful to it’s spot on the sea wall at Severn Beach.
 Another 400 Dunlin and a pair of Stonechats were seen at Chittening Warth.

 A cold, bright morning produced the Black Redstart on the sea wall behind the burger hut.
 There were also 2 Chiffchaffs in trees here.
 A Stonechat and a Kingfisher were seen at the Orchard Pools, Severn Beach and a Green Sandpiper flew from the Sea Bank Pools at Chittening Warth.
 A Bar-tailed Godwit and female Merlin were present on Northwick Warth.
 A Peregrine was in the pylon below Aust Cliff.

 Despite another night of gales the only “storm” driven bird was a first winter Little Gull off Severn Beach.
-The Bar-tailed Godwit was still present with Curlews and Common Redshanks at Northwick Warth.
+The Bar-tailed Godwit was still present with Curlews and Redshank at Northwick Warth.
 A Peregrine and 2 Ravens were seen at Aust Cliff.

 The Black Redstart was still on the sea wall at Severn Beach and 2 Ravens were seen here flying towards the Terra Works.
 The best birds on Northwick Warth included a female Merlin, a Bar-tailed Godwit, 100 Turnstones, 200 Dunlin, 275 Lapwings.
 An adult Yellow-legged Gull was seen roosting in the field north of Northwick tip.